FriendsOfDoctrine/dbal-clickhouse/README.md

 // *if specified -- event date column will be added with default value toDate(updated_at);
 //    if the type of the provider column is `string`, the valid format of provider column values must be either `YYYY-MM-DD` or `YYYY-MM-DD hh:mm:ss`
 //    if the type of provider column is neither `string`, nor `date`, nor `datetime`, provider column values must contain a valid UNIX Timestamp
+$newTable->addOption('samplingExpression', 'intHash32(id)');
+// samplingExpression -- a tuple that defines the table's primary key, and the index granularity

 //specify index granularity
 $newTable->addOption('indexGranularity', 4096);